 - IT equipment and software is not an allowable expense and must be purchased directly by the University.

-Purchasing from another University Department
+Purchasing from aN OXFORD University Department

 - If you are buying from another University department you must raise a valid purchase order through the Finance Team